rst2pdf/rst2pdf/doc/manual.rst

 To do it, you need to install Wordaxe [#]_.

-.. [#] You can get Wordaxe from http://deco-cow.sf.net.
-Version 1.0.0 or later is
+.. [#] Use Roberto Alsina's fork of Wordaxe from https://github.com/ralsina/wordaxe as
-       recommended.
+       this works with later versions of ReportLab.

 If after installing it you get the letter "s" or a black square instead of a hyphen, that means you need to replace the rl_codecs.py file from reportlab with the one from